Blog

 The Sharp Reframe

-HSA Monster sells you a polished native app for $49.99 a year, forever.
-Or $8.99 a week if you pick the weekly tier.
+HSA Monster sells you a polished native app for $49.99 a year.
+It only opens on Apple devices.

 That is the play.